space-nuko/ComfyBox/README.md

 - Custom widget types
 - See the status of queued and finished generations and their configs in realtime
 - Development with TypeScript

-## Installation

-1. Download the latest release [here](https://nightly.link/space-nuko/ComfyBox/workflows/build-and-publish/master/ComfyBox-dist.zip) and extract it somewhere
-2. Start the ComfyUI server with `python main.py --enable-cors-header`
-3. In the folder you extracted to run `python -m http.server 8000` (or whatever web server you want)
-4. Alternately extract the `.zip` into the `dist/` folder of this repository, then open `run.bat`/`run.sh`
-5. Visit `http://localhost:8000` in your browser

 ## Development